See ya never, 2021! The new year is fast approaching and you might be wondering how you can give it a warm welcome without leaving home this year.

 - Cheese Ball Recipes for Your New Year’s Party: Cheese balls are a NYE favorite and these delicious recipes kick the tradition into overdrive.

 - Mocktails for kids: Kids want to toast to the New Year, too!
-Let them with the New Year’s Eve drinks for kids listed here and here.
+Let them with the New Year’s Eve drinks for kids.

 Looking for something to do before you watch the ball drop?
-Consider a virtual or socially-distant New Year’s Eve event in Metro Detroit and Ann Arbor or if you don’t feel comfortable with that, try a new craft idea with your kids…
+Consider a New Year’s Eve event in Metro Detroit and Ann Arbor or if you don’t feel comfortable with that, try a new craft idea with your kids…

 - New Year’s Crafts: DIY Fun for Kids: Gather a few common home items and let the kids go wild creating confetti poppers, a New Year’s Eve countdown clock and more.